dougeby/IntuneDocs/intune/app-configuration-managed-home-screen-app.md

 # Configure the Microsoft Managed Home Screen app for Android Enterprise

 The Managed Home Screen is the application used for corporate-owned Android Enterprise dedicated devices enrolled via Intune and running in multi-app kiosk mode.
 For these devices, the Managed Home Screen acts as the launcher for other approved apps to run on top of it.
-Additionally, the Managed Home Screen provides IT admins the ability to customize and restrict the behavior of these devices and the capabilities that the end user can access.
+The Managed Home Screen provides IT admins the ability to customize their devices and to restrict the capabilities that the end user can access.

+## When to configure the Microsoft Managed Home Screen app

-Some of the Managed Home Screen settings available are currently only surfaced in the **App configuration policies** blade in the Intune console.
+Typically, if settings are available to you through Device configuration, configure the settings there.
+Doing so will save you time, minimize errors, and will give you a better Intune-support experience.
+However, some of the Managed Home Screen settings are currently only available via the **App configuration policies** blade in the Intune console.
 Use this document to learn how to configure the different settings either using the configuration designer or a JSON script.

+> [!NOTE]
+> It is currently possible, and advisable, to set whitelisted applications and pinned web links through **Client apps** and **Device configuration**.
+For the full list of settings available in **Device configuration** that impact Managed Home Screen,  see [Dedicated device settings](device-restrictions-android-for-work.md#dedicated-device-settings).

 First, navigate to the Intune console in Azure portal and go to **Client apps** > **App configuration policies**.
 Add a configuration policy for **Managed devices** running **Android** and choose **Managed Home Screen** as the associated app.
 Click on **Configuration settings** to configure the different available Managed Home Screen settings.